hggh/awesant/README.md

 * It is possible to set a comma separated list of types for outputs.
 * It is possible to set wildcards for file inputs.
+* If a wildcard is used then awesant is watching the path for new files.
+If a new file is created then awesant tails the new file automatically, so you do not need to restart awesant.

 As example if you has different inputs, such as